KristianOellegaard/django-hvad/docs/internal/manager.rst

 .. class:: TranslationManager

-    Manager to be used on :class:`nani.models.TranslateableModel`.
+    Manager to be used on :class:`nani.models.TranslatableModel`.

     .. attribute:: translations_model